ccjmne/blog/content/ramblings/why-no-javascript.md

 disallows some file or procedure, or through any of the slew of other errors that could happen, the site still functions.
-You would essentially be doing away with an entire third of your technological landscape, and it would happen to be the one by far most prone to breaking spuriously—**though JavaScript in itself isn't in any way unreliable**.
+You would essentially be doing away with an entire third of your technological landscape, and it would happen to be the one by far most prone to breaking haphazardly—**though JavaScript in itself isn't in any way unreliable**.

 <div class="hi">